zimbatm/ffmpeg-static/README.md

 Three scripts to make a static build of ffmpeg with all the latest codecs (webm + h264).

-Just follow the instruction below.
+Just follow the instructions below.
 Once you have the build dependencies, just run ./build.sh, wait and you should get the ffmpeg binary in target/bin

 Build dependencies